llamakc/llamakc.github.io/_posts/2023-12-10-via-ferrata-of-middle-age.md

 Ask me if sadness begins or ends here
 as the brinicles run in reverse; ask me

-did this take long to admit:
+if this takes long to admit:
 3

 4